-- Rinse the feta under cold water and break it into small pieces using a fork.
-Add to spinach and egg mixture.
-Add the ricotta cheese and two tablespoons of the Parmesan cheese.
-Toss well to distribute evenly.
+- Add the ricotta cheese and two tablespoons of the Parmesan cheese.
+Toss to combine.

 - Layer 3 of the phyllo sheets on the bottom, brushing each sheet with the olive oil.

 - Spoon half the spinach mixture on top of the sheets and spread evenly.
-Sprinkle a few breadcrumbs over the spinach.
-These will absorb any excess water left in the spinach.
+Sprinkle some of the breadcrumbs over the spinach.
+These will absorb any excess water.

 - Layer one phyllo leaf on top of the breadcrumbs.
 Brush it with oil and then sprinkle a bit of Parmesan cheese over it.
 Layer another phyllo leaf on top of that, and again brush with oil.

 - Spoon the rest of the spinach mixture on top, and spread evenly.
-Again sprinkle some bread crumbs over the spinach.
+Once again, sprinkle some bread crumbs over the spinach.

-- Layer the remaining phyllo sheets on top, again brushing each sheet with oil.
-Overlapping phyllo can be trimmed with kitchen shears and folded in.
+- Layer the remaining phyllo sheets on top, brushing each sheet with oil.
+Overlapping phyllo can be trimmed with kitchen shears or folded in.

-- Bake in the center of the oven at 350°F for 45 minutes or until golden brown.
+- Bake in the centre of the oven for about 45 minutes or until golden brown.
 When done, remove from the oven and allow to cool 20 minutes before serving.